horovod/tutorials/fashion_mnist/README.md

         break
 ```

 As you scale your workload to multi-node, some of your workers may not have access to the filesystem containing the checkpoint.
-For that reason, we make the first worker to determine epoch to restart from, and *broadcast* that information to the rest of the workers.
+For that reason, we make the first worker to determine the epoch to restart from, and *broadcast* that information to the rest of the workers.

-This requires adding the following code:
+To broadcast the starting epoch from the first worker, add the following code:

 ```python
 # Horovod: broadcast resume_from_epoch from rank 0 (which will have